Outgoing Students

 Before the study abroad period:

-1. You, your sending and receiving higher education institutions must sign a Learning Agreement for Studies to ensure a transparent and efficient preparation of the exchange abroad, as well as to agree on how activities successfully completed abroad will be recognised.
+Learning Agreement for Studies to ensure a transparent and efficient preparation of the exchange abroad, as well as to agree on how activities successfully completed abroad will be recognised.
 This document sets out rights and responsibilities of the various parties.

 2. You will receive the Erasmus+ Student Charter, explaining your rights and obligations with respect to your period of study abroad